What is a Shower Drain?

 You might need to use a plumber’s snake or similar instrument to access the blockage if it is deeper down the drain.
 Sometimes, you may need to call a professional to clear a stubborn clog.

-Keep the drain open
+Keep the drain open.

 drain open

 Before proceeding, check that your drain is open.
 Can water flow through unimpeded by a stopper?
-Depending on your stopper and drain, the answer to this question will be different.
+Depending on your stopper and drain, the answer to this question will differ.
 Some drains feature a screw-on or liftable stopper, while others have a switch beneath the faucet to open and close the drain.
 If your drain has any mechanism for stopping the flow of water, ensure that it isn’t engaged and blocking off drainage inadvertently.

 If nothing is blocking the drain and it’s open, but water still isn’t going down, it’s time to unclog it.